yaroslav-ulanovych/yaroslav-ulanovych.github.io/_drafts/pre-proguard-scala-library-for-android-with-maven.md

 ...
 {% endhighlight %}

-Parser combinators are a separate module, not part of scala library but I include them in shrunk scala library (you obviously may not need them, it just happened that my project requires some parsing)
+Parser combinators are a separate module, not part of scala library but I include them in shrunk scala library (you obviously may not need them, it just happened that my project requires some parsing) so we exclude it too.

 {% highlight xml %}
 ...